 When you are facing criminal charges in Ohio, you need a dedicated, knowledgeable criminal defense lawyer to help you understand your legal rights and options.
 At Heller, Maas, Moro & Magill Co., LPA, our attorneys will vigorously advocate on your behalf as we fight for the best possible outcome for your case.
 In many cases, this means arguing for the charges against you to be reduced or even dropped.

 If you or a loved one is facing criminal charges, contact us today to schedule a consultation with an Ohio criminal defense lawyer.
 Call now.
 We’re ready to help.

-What Charges Require a Criminal Defense Lawyer?
+What Charges Require a Criminal Defense Lawyer in Ohio?

 If you have been charged with a criminal offense in Ohio, you need an experienced criminal defense attorney on your side.
 A conviction for a seemingly minor criminal offense can have consequences for the rest of your life.
 Even if you avoid jail time, having a conviction on your record can make it difficult for you to obtain an education, employment, housing, or financial credit for years to come.

 Examples of charges where you need the assistance of a criminal defense lawyer include: